-City of Oakland Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities of Governmental Activities For the Year Ended June 30, 2011
+Reconciliation of the Statement of Revenues, Expenditures, and Changes in Fund Balances of Governmental Funds to the Statement of Activities of Governmental Activities For the Year Ended June 30, 2011

-Net change in fund balances - total governmental funds \$ (12,663) Amounts reported for governmental activities in the statement of activities are different due to the follow wing: Government funds report capital outlays as expenditures.
-However, in the statement of activities the assets is allocated over their estimated useful lives and reported as depreciation expense.
-This is the which capital outlays and other capital transactions exceeds depreciation expense in the current period Primary government: amou Capital asset acquisition \$ 81,874 Depreciation Less: net changes of capital assets within internal service funds (48,035) (3,002) 30,837 Revenues in the statement of activities that do not provide current financial resources are not reported in the funds.
-Also, loans made to developers and others are treated as urban redevelopment and hous expenditures at the time the loans are made and are reported as revenues when the loans are collected This represents the change in the deferred amounts during the current period. sing ne funds.
-Change in deferred revenue New notes and loans Ф 17,832 34,828 52,660 Some expenses such as claims, workers' compensation, and vacation and sick leave reported in the s tatem ent of activities do not require the use of current financial resources, and therefore are not reported as expe governmental funds.
-(2,052) Changes to the net pension asset, as reported in the statement of activities, do not require the use of a financial resources, and therefore are not reported as expenditures in the governmental funds. curren ıt (43,902) Bond issuance costs are expended in the governmental funds when paid, and are deferred and amort life of the corresponding life of the bonds for purposes of the statement of net assets.
-This is the amo current year amortization expense exceeded bond issuance costs in the current period.
-Amortization expenses Cost of issuance of bonds 828 (498) The issuance of long-term debt provides current financial resources to governmental funds, while the of the principal of long-term debt consumes the current financing sources of the governmental funds transactions, however have no effect on net assets.
-This is the amount by which principal retirement bond proceeds in the current period.
-Debt and capital lease principal payments Issuance of bonds and notes Premium and discounts on bonds These excee se 32,147 Amortization of bond premiums and discounts 2,591 Amortization of refunding loss (2,915) Net change in accrued and accreted interest on bonds and notes payable (1,391) Principal payments of Coliseum Authority pledge obligation 3,550 Net changes in mandated environmental remediation obligation 928 Net changes on postemployment benefits other than pension benefits (OPEB) (30,741) Net changes on fair market value of interest swap agreements 2,971 The net income of activities of internal service funds is reported with governmental activities 5,649 Change in net assets of governmental activities \$ 37,171
+(In Thousands) Net change in fund balances - total governmental funds \$ (12,663) Amounts reported for governmental activities in the statement of activities are different due to the following: Government funds report capital outlays as expenditures.
+However, in the statement of activities the cost of the assets is allocated over their estimated useful lives and reported as depreciation expense.
+This is the amount by which capital outlays and other capital transactions exceeds depreciation expense in the current period.
+Primary government: Capital asset acquisition Depreciation Less: net changes of capital assets within internal service funds (3,0) 374 35) 30,837 Revenues in the statement of activities that do not provide current financial resources are not reported as revenues in the funds.
+Also, loans made to developers and others are treated as urban redevelopment and housing expenditures at the time the loans are made and are reported as revenues when the loans are collected in the fur This represents the change in the deferred amounts during the current period.
+Change in deferred revenue New notes and loans \$ 17,8 34,8 nds.
+52,660 Some expenses such as claims, workers' compensation, and vacation and sick leave reported in the statement of activities do not require the use of current financial resources, and therefore are not reported as expenditures in governmental funds.
+(2,052) Changes to the net pension asset, as reported in the statement of activities, do not require the use of current financial resources, and therefore are not reported as expenditures in the governmental funds.
+(43,902) Bond issuance costs are expended in the governmental funds when paid, and are deferred and amortized over the life of the corresponding life of the bonds for purposes of the statement of net assets.
+This is the amount by white current year amortization expense exceeded bond issuance costs in the current period.
+Amortization expenses Cost of issuance of bonds \$ (1,3) ich (498) The issuance of long-term debt provides current financial resources to governmental funds, while the repaymer of the principal of long-term debt consumes the current financing sources of the governmental funds.
+These transactions, however have no effect on net assets.
+This is the amount by which principal retirement exceeded bond proceeds in the current period.
+Debt and capital lease principal payments Issuance of bonds and notes Premium and discounts on bonds \$ 86,9 (56,8) 965 370) 32,147 Amortization of bond premiums and discounts 2,591 Amortization of refunding loss (2,915) Net change in accrued and accreted interest on bonds and notes payable (1,391) Principal payments of Coliseum Authority pledge obligation 3,550 Net changes in mandated environmental remediation obligation 928 Net changes on postemployment benefits other than pension benefits (OPEB) (30,741) Net changes on fair market value of interest swap agreements 2,971 The net income of activities of internal service funds is reported with governmental activities 5,649 Change in net assets of governmental activities = \$ 37,171

-CITY OF OAKLAND Statement of Fund Net Assets Proprietary Funds June 30, 2011 (In Thousands)
+CITY OF OAKLAND Statement of Fund Net Assets Proprietary Funds

+June 30, 2011 (In Thousands)